What Can Be Computed Locally Revisited: First-Order Logic on Sparse Graphs in Distributed Computing: High Level Description of the Proofs

-\item General formulas: In order to use the previous stage on quantifier free formulas, we first proceed with quantifier elimination.
-This introduces new variables and new predicates, especially $\lca$ predicates, which prevents us from directly applying the previous stage.
+\emph{Stage 2: General formulas.} In order to use the previous stage on quantifier free formulas, we first proceed with quantifier elimination.
+This introduces label and $\lca$ predicates, which prevents us from directly applying the previous stage.
 To overcome this difficulty, we eliminate the $\lca$ predicates by introducing new variables, which are existentially quantified.
 To avoid over-counting, we enforce unicity, i.e., at most one instance of each newly introduced variable may satisfy the formula.
-Informally, it is as if every existential quantifier ``there exists \(y\) such that'' was replaced by ``there exists \emph{a unique} \(y\) such that''. \end{itemize}
+Informally, it is as if every existential quantifier ``there exists \(y\) such that'' was replaced by ``there exists \emph{a unique} \(y\) such that''.

-To establish \Cref{thm:thmFOexpOPT}, we first utilize the entire quantifier elimination machinery developed for distributed model-checking in \CONGEST.
+To establish \Cref{thm:thmFOexpOPT-informal}, we first utilize the entire quantifier elimination machinery developed for distributed model-checking in \CONGEST.
 We emphasize that, during the process, the variables of the quantifier-free formula $\widehat{\varphi}$ are precisely the free variables of $\varphi(\bar{x})$, but $\widehat{\varphi}$ may have a new set $\overline{y}$ of existentially-quantified variables.
 Let $p = |\overline{x}|+|\overline{y}|$.
 We construct now a coloring of $G$ using $g(p)$ colors in $\cO(\log n)$ rounds, and we observe that, for any $k$-uple of vertices $(v_1,\dots,v_k)$ of $G$, we have $(G,\ell)\models \varphi(v_1,\dots,v_k)$ if and only if there exists a set $U$ of at most $p$ colors such that $(G[U],\widehat{\ell})\models \widehat{\varphi}(v_1,\dots,v_k)$.
 Indeed, $U$ is obtained by guessing not only the colors of $v_1,\dots,v_k$, but also the colors of the tuple of vertices $u_1,\dots,u_{p-k}$ assigned to~$\overline{y}$.
-Optimizing the solution of $\varphi$ on $(G,\ell)$ boils down to optimizing over all optimal solutions of $\widehat{\varphi}$ on graphs $(G[U],\widehat{\ell})$ of treedepth at most~$p$.
+Optimizing the solution of $\varphi$ on $G$ boils down to optimizing over all optimal solutions of $\widehat{\varphi}$ on graphs $(G[U],\widehat{\ell})$ of treedepth at most~$p$.